B1nus/wezy/README.md

 ```
 Here we're using the enum `io_error` to define a few errors which can occur for some operation.
 When you come across a variable of the type `io_error` you can be sure it's one of the variants `file_not_found`, `not_permitted` or `out_of_memory`.
 # Optionals and Errors
 The operators `?` and `!` are ways to augment types. `?type` makes the type nullable, meaning that it can be of value `null`. `!type` means that it can be an error.
-To specify a certain error, write it to the left of the bang `error!type`.
+To specify a certain error type, write it to the left of the bang `error!type`.
 # Lsp
 Remember what you dislike about zls.
 # Compiler
 The crust compiler is a simple [one-pass compiler](https://en.wikipedia.org/wiki/One-pass_compiler).
 ## Command line interface
 Errors should
-- Be friendly and easy to understand (`Error: crust is one-indexed`)
+- Be friendly and easy to understand (`crust is one-indexed`)
-- Have the necessary informations (file, location, values, stack trace etc...)
+- Have the necessary information (file, location, values, stack trace etc...)
 - Be pretty printed using ANSI
 - Show the part of code in question
 # Debugging
-Hmm...
-Built in debugger?
-I think yes!
+> [!TODO]
 # Parser
 indentation parsing from python.
 # Import